How Much Does Tree Trimming Cost in 2026?

 In general, the larger the tree and the more work required, the higher the cost to trim it.
 To get a precise quote for your specific tree, consult with a local tree service company.

-Cost estimator by type of tree
+Cost by type of tree

 Aside from size, the cost of tree trimming also depends on the type of tree.
 Some types of trees are taller, have thicker branches, or present other challenges that make them harder (and therefore more expensive) to trim.

-The following table provides an estimate of the cost to trim some of the most common types of trees in the US.
+The following table provides an estimate of the cost to trim some of the most common types of trees in the U.S.:

-Type of tree Average cost to trim
+Type of tree Average cost to trim (per tree)

 Cypress$150 – $1,200

-Crepe Myrtle$85 – $535
+Crepe Myrtle$80 – $350

-Generally, it costs between $350 and $1,385 to have an oak tree professionally trimmed.
-An oak tree needs trimming when its branches are too close to power lines or buildings.
+• Oak: An oak tree needs trimming when its branches are too close to power lines or buildings.
 It’s important to trim an oak tree regularly to keep it healthy and prevent it from causing damage.

-A pine tree can cost anywhere from $175 to $1,765 to trim.
-Pine trees typically require trimming every two to four years to keep them healthy and prevent them from growing too big.
+• Pine: Pine trees typically require trimming every two to four years to keep them healthy and prevent them from growing too big.

-A palm tree typically costs between $185 and $1,215 to trim.
-Palm trees grow pretty quickly in warm climates, so they need to be trimmed regularly to get rid of dead fronds and prevent overgrowth.
+• Palm: Palm trees grow pretty quickly in warm climates, so they need to be trimmed regularly to get rid of dead fronds and prevent overgrowth.
 However, avoid cutting all the fronds off your palm tree during trimming, as this could kill the tree.

-Trimming a cypress tree typically costs between $150 and $1,200.
-You’ll need to have cypress trees trimmed annually to maintain their neat and tidy conical shapes.
+• Cypress: You’ll need to have cypress trees trimmed annually to maintain their neat and tidy conical shapes.

 Other factors that affect cost